Senzing/ibm-icp4d-guide/README.md

 ### Install mock-data-generator Helm chart

+:warning:  **FIXME:**  This is a **mock** data generator.
+In production, this component is replaced by different components that feed Kafka.

 1. This component reads JSON LINES from a URL-addressable file and pushes to Kafka.

    References: